tst-ccamp/earthenterprise_wiki/Build-Instructions.md

         sudo yum install scons perl-Perl4-CoreLibs xorg-x11-server-devel python-devel perl-Alien-Packages gtest-devel openssl-devel libxml2-devel libXinerama-devel libXft-devel libXrandr-devel libXcursor-devel gdbm-devel libmng-devel libcap-devel libpng12-devel libXmu-devel freeglut-devel zlib-devel libX11-devel bison-devel openjpeg-devel openjpeg2-devel geos-devel proj-devel ogdi-devel giflib-devel xerces-c xerces-c-devel
         ```
         If you get an error about git having conflicts, add `--skip-broken` to the first command.

+        Note: if you are upgrading from GEE 5.1.3 or before, you must run this step after uninstalling older versions of GEE.
+Otherwise, some of the prerequisites will be missing and your build will fail.
 1. Clone the EarthEnterprise repository in your build environment

     Note: for development you should follow the instructions on the [[Git Contributions]] page to clone the repo